-The service will be provided within a purpose-built centre consisting of three separate buildings:
+The service will soon be provided within a purpose-built youth refuge consisting of three separate buildings:

 - 8-bed communal living building